ngowran/ngowran/README.md

 ## Niamh Gowran

-* Interested in full stack web development and software engineering.

-* Currently studying Computer Science in DCU Ireland.

-* Previous Software Engineer Intern @Microsoft - Azure Observability
+* Software Engineer Intern - Azure Observability
   * Developing in C++ & C# to enhance a multi-tenant monitoring agent, contributing to the scalability and reliability of Azure services.
+  * Azure Monitor Agent

 #### How to reach me:
 Email - nsgowran@gmail.com